danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/Articles/Getting Started.md

 ## Overview

-After adding SystemNotification to your project, you can add a system notification to a view hierarchy just as you add a sheet, alert and full screen modal, using a `systemNotification` view modifier:
+After adding SystemNotification to your project, you can add a system notification to a view just as you add a sheet, alert or full screen modal, using ``SwiftUI/View/systemNotification(_:)`` or ``SwiftUI/View/systemNotification(isActive:configuration:style:content:)``:

 ```swift
 import SystemNotification